-Research shows

-that there is a relationship

-between socio-economic

-status and disability.
-In areas

-such as income, employment,

-education, internet connectivity,
+Research shows that there is a relationship between socio-economic status and disability.
+In areas such as income, employment, education, internet connectivity, housing and transport, people with disability experience greater disadvantage than the general population.

-18 in 100 people in Australia live with a disability.
+18 in 10L people in Australia live with a disability.